×

 When we asked people what advice they would give someone preparing to move to Rimini, they said:

 "Rimini is a vibrant city known for its stunning beaches, historic sites, and lively nightlife.
 Before moving to Rimini, expats should be aware of several important factors.
 Firstly, the official language is Italian, and while English is spoken in many tourist areas, it is beneficial to learn some basic Italian phrases to help with day-to-day life.
 The cost of living in Rimini is relatively affordable compared to other Italian cities, but it's still important to budget carefully, especially if you plan to dine out frequently or partake in the city's nightlife.
 Rimini has a Mediterranean climate with hot, humid summers and mild, wet winters.
 It's advisable to pack a variety of clothing suitable for all seasons.
 The city has a robust public transportation system, including buses and trains, making it easy to get around.
 However, many locals prefer to use bicycles or walk, especially in the city center where the streets are narrow and often crowded.
 Healthcare in Italy is of a high standard, and Rimini has several hospitals and clinics.
 Expats should ensure they have adequate health insurance coverage.
 Rimini is generally safe, but like any city, it has areas that are best avoided, especially at night.
 It's advisable to research neighborhoods thoroughly before choosing a place to live.
 The city is known for its vibrant food scene, with a focus on seafood and local produce.
 Expats should be prepared to embrace the local cuisine and dining culture.
 Finally, Italians are known for their relaxed approach to life, often referred to as 'La Dolce Vita'.
-This can be a significant cultural adjustment for expats from fast-paced countries, but it's also one of the things that makes living in Italy so appealing," remarked one expat who made the move to Rimini.
+This can be a significant cultural adjustment for expats from fast-paced countries, but it's also one of the things that makes living in Italy so appealing," said one expat who made the move to Rimini.

 How do I find a place to live in Rimini?